Dinosaur Island (2014 film): Plot

 Upon reaching the destination, Lucas fills a jar with water and creates the sound required to activate the crystals.
 Suddenly, one of the dromaeosaurs enters and catches Mimos.
 However they manage to beat him but lose their jar.
 Mimos wakes up, imitates the jar singing and flies away.
 The crystals start shining and the portal appears.
 But Kate says that she will not go back without her diary, which fell in a stone cavity.
 She insists that without proof the world will not believe them and Lucas must go into the portal as she will be right behind him.
 Lucas enters the portal and leaves the island behind.

 He wakes up in a hospital and hears the news about a mysterious island.
 Soon he meets his grandma, Kathryn, who says she prefers Kate as Kathryn is so old fashioned.
 It is revealed that she is actually Kate whom Lucas met at the island.
-With the proof from her diary, she receives the Nobel Prize for Science and the film ends.
+With the proof from her diary, she receives the Nobel Prize for Science.
+Back on the island, Mimos is seen peacefully riding on the back of the leader of a sauropod herd, and the film ends.